 And vehicle hire can be super expensive.
 In the summer months, a two-wheeled drive is perfectly fine, but a lot of the time Iceland’s F roads will require a four-wheeled drive.
 And these are only open in the summer months anyway.

 Also open only in the summer months are roads to the Highlands of Iceland.
 But you’ll still have to check with Icelandic Road Administration.
+If you visit Iceland in winter, all the roads can be frosty dark.

 When you do hire a car, make sure you have the correct vehicle insurance.
 And you’ll need breakdown recovery – just in case – because you could end up stuck in a remote area.